LDAWG-a11y/a11yWebApp/src/AAA/roles.md

 2. Test equipment prior to exams: It's important to test all equipment prior to exams to ensure that it's working properly and that students who require assistive technology are able to access it.
 3. Provide support during exams: During exams, support staff should be on call to assist students who require assistive technology.
 This may involve providing training on how to use the software or troubleshooting any technical issues that arise.

-We have resources on our main landing page and throughout this site on this topic.

 ## Web Developers

 The following list covers guides on how to make common aspects of website more accessible: